Dg-separable dg-extensions: Characterisation of dg-separable dg-field extensions

 \begin{Prop} Suppose that $(A,d_A)$ and $(B,d_B)$ are graded commutative dg-division algebras, suppose that $(A,d_A)$ is acyclic, and suppose that $\varphi:(A,d_A)\lra (B,d_B)$ is a dg-extension of dg-algebras.
 If the restriction $\varphi|_{\ker(d_A)}$ is a graded-separable extension, then $\varphi$ is a dg-separable extension.
 If the characteristic of $A$ is different from $2$, then the converse also holds. \end{Prop}

 Proof.
-Since $A$ and $B$ are graded commutative, the set of left regular elements of $\ker(d_A)$ coincides with the set of right regular homogeneous elements of $\ker(d_A)$, and likewise for $B$.
 The algebra $(B,d_B)$ is a left dg-module over $(A,d_A)$ via $\varphi$.
 Therefore, by \cite{Tempest-Garcia-Rochas} we get that $(B,d_B)$ is acyclic as well.
 We may hence suppose that $(A,d_A)$ and $(B,d_B)$ are both acyclic dg-division algebras.
 Then

 and

 for $d_A(y_A)=1$ and $d_B(y_B)=1$.
 Suppose that $\varphi:(A,d_A)\lra (B,d_B)$ is a dg-homomorphism.
 Further, $\varphi(1_A)=1_B$ implies that we may assume that $\varphi(y_A)=y_B$.

 By Lemma~\ref{extensionoddgalgsinduceextofcycles} the restriction of $\varphi$ to $\ker(d_A)$ is an extension of graded rings $\ker(d_A)\lra\ker(d_B)$.